 JUNE 09, 2016 BY BILL HUNT

-I have seen a few of these lately so someone must have given it as a suggestion to webmasters.
-The HREFLang Element must either be in the response header, theor in an XML site map – it CANNOT be anywhere else in the page.
+I have seen a few of these implementations lately, so someone must have suggested it to webmasters.
+The HREFLang Element, if you are using it for Search Engines to disambiguate the language region for your website, must either be in the HTML <head>, the HTTP response header, or in an XML sitemap to be understood.
+It CANNOT be added anywhere else on the page.